adriana-icasiano/project-1/README.md

-# project-1
+# E-scooters: The Good, The Bad, and The Ugly
 ## Project Outline
 Explore US and Europe e-scooter businesses to understand the correlations between rate of injuries, city demographic, lawsuits, regulations (helmets and age limit) and popularity.
-Using existing and accessible data on e-scooters, we would like to understand the pros and cons of e-scooters in order to form an educated opinion on whether e-scooters should be banned or expanded and the types of regulations that should be recommended.
+Using accessible data on e-scooters, we would like to understand the pros and cons of e-scooters in order to form an educated opinion on whether e-scooters should be banned or expanded and the types of regulations that should be recommended.

 ## Table of Cotents
 * [Team](https://github.com/adriana-icasiano/project-1#Team)